 Esri & Autodesk

-Location and design working to address global challenges
+Location and design working together to address global challenges

 It’s all about context

-Think about roads, bridges, waste management plants, gas lines, and so on, not just in context of one another and the topology of their natural environment, but in the context of larger environmental factors—air quality, wind resource potential, solar potential, storm impact, flood behavior, fire behavior, aircraft noise, soil quality, and so on.
+Think about roads, bridges, waste management plants, gas lines, and so on, not just in relation to one another and their location but in the context of larger environmental factors—air quality, wind power, solar potential, storm impact, flood risks, fire behavior, aircraft noise, soil quality, and more.

 Data at the center